maastrichtlawtech/awesome-legal-nlp/README.md

 ## 3. Videos <a name="videos"></a>

-- Artificial Intelligence and Law – An Overview and History, by Harry Surden from University of Colorado [[video]](https://www.youtube.com/watch?v=BG6YR0xGMRA)
+- Artificial Intelligence and Law – An Overview and History, by Pr.
+Harry Surden from University of Colorado [[video]](https://www.youtube.com/watch?v=BG6YR0xGMRA)
 - Artificial Intelligence, Technology and the Future of Law, by Pr.
-Dana Remus from UToronto [[video]](https://www.youtube.com/watch?v=UYSZeHqZnaA)
+Dana Remus from University of Toronto [[video]](https://www.youtube.com/watch?v=UYSZeHqZnaA)